PomonaCS051/PomonaCS051.github.io/student_guide.md

    for commiting.)
 3. Now, you'll need to `push` the changes you made locally to GitHub.

-> Remember to `cd` into your working directory if you haven't already done so!

-{% highlight bash %}
-git submit labXX # swap out 'labXX' with the appropriate number
-{% endhighlight %}

 #### 3. Develop Your Code and Commit Your Work

 Continue working on your code in Eclipse as you would normally.
 When you